AindreaAjax/ML_Introduction/Statistics/Theory/06_Common_distributions.md

 1. The observations in the distribution must be independent.
 2. The observations in the distribution must be random i.e, they are not the result of any known pattern or process.
 3. The distribution must be based on a large sample size.
-This is because the normal distribution is a limiting distribution, meaning that it is the distribution that all other distributions (both discrete and continuous random distributions) approach (when a sampling distribution is taken) as the sample size increases.
+This is because the normal distribution is a limiting distribution, meaning that it is the distribution that all other distributions approach (both discrete and continuous random distributions, when a sampling distribution is taken) as the sample size increases.
 This is also known as the **central limit theorem**.
 The central limit theorem applies to summary statistics such as, count, mean, median, standard deviation, proportion etc.

 `Formula:`